diana-hep/oamap/README.md

 3.68770575523
 ```

-Note that we were able to read these _typed_ objects from a pure Numpy file: the data types are encoded in the array names.
+We can even inspect the data _type,_ which was encoded in the array names.
+More than one data structure can be stored in a single namespace— name prefixes (`"events"` here) keep them separate.

 ```python
 >>> from plur.types import *